Thor110/Expanded-Galaxy-Port/README.md

 # Folders
 00 Scripts Left To Decompile - scripts that haven't been decompiled yet exist here.

-Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as the installer scripts.
+Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.

-Modules - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.
+Modules Source - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.

-Override - the contents of the Override folder.

 # Files